Tiloi

-Tiloi is a Town and tehsil headquarters in Amethi district of Uttar Pradesh, India.
+Tiloi is a town and tehsil headquarters in Amethi district of Uttar Pradesh, India.
 Located near Mohanganj on the Jais-Inhauna road, Tiloi is notable as the historical seat of a major taluqdari estate held by the Kanhpurias.
-As of 2011, its population is 6,956, in 1,257 households.
+As of 2011, its population was 6,956, in 1,257 households.

 Tiloi hosts a Ramlila festival annually on Dussehra, involving a dramatic reenactment of the Ramayana.
-Vendors bring cloth, metal utensils, earthenware pottery, toys, and bangles to sell at the fair.
-Tiloi also hosts a market twice per week, on Wednesdays and Sundays, focusing on trade in grain.

 History

 Tiloi was historically the seat of a large taluqdari estate held by a branch of the Kanhpuria Rajputs.
 At the turn of the 20th century, Tiloi was the second-largest taluqa in Raebareli district, after Khajurgaon.
 The Kanhpurias of Tiloi were descendants of Rahas, one of the two sons of the eponymous founder Kanh (the other branch, descended from his brother Sahas, was mostly based in what is now Pratapgarh district).
 Five generations after Rahas was Parshad Singh, who divided his lands among his three sons.
 The oldest, Janga Singh, was based at Tiloi and ruled over what was then the entire pargana of Jais.
 (This corresponds with the later parganas of Rokha-Jais, Simrauta, Mohanganj, and Gaura-Jamun in what is now Sultanpur district.)
 Janga Singh's brothers were based at Ateha and Simrauta respectively.

 The Tiloi estate was first divided upon the death of Janga Singh's grandson, Jagdis Rai.
 His younger son, Indrajit, inherited the territory of Gaura-Jamun and was the ancestor of several branches of the dynasty including the rajas of Katari and taluqdars of Jamun, Raisi, Baraulia, and Bhawan-Shahpur.
 Jagdis Rai's elder son, Mitrajit, kept Tiloi.
 His son, Kandhe Rai, unsuccessfully attacked the Pathans of Pahremau.
 Kandhe Rai's two sons, Udebhan and Gulal Sah, again divided the estate, with Udebhan receiving Tiloi and Gulal Sah receiving Shahmau.
 During Udebhan's reign, the Kurmis took up arms against the Kanhpurias and were not defeated until after his death.

 Surat Singh, who was blind and succeeded Udebhan as raja of Tiloi sometime between 1670 and 1680, was an energetic ruler who "thoroughly established his position as head of the entire clan".
 He finally defeated the Kurmis and supposedly came to rule over 14 parganas.
 He came into conflict with the Sombansis of Pratapgarh district, but was defeated in battle by them at Hindaur.
 Surat Singh's successor, Gopal Singh, had a relatively unremarkable reign.
 He favoured his younger son, Niwal Singh, which outraged his older son, the one-eyed Mohan Singh, so much that he had Gopal Singh murdered and installed himself on the Tiloi throne by force.
 Mohan Singh was another energetic ruler who went on several military campaigns and lived to an old age before dying in 1743.